AmpersandTarski/Ampersand/docs/guides/installing-ampersand.md

 sessionMyName :: SESSION * MyName [UNI]
 MEANING "My name can be known in the current session."

-ROLE User MAINTAINS "Please click on 'Registration' to specify your name" RULE "Please click on 'Registration' to specify your name": "_SESSION"[SESSION] |- sessionMyName;sessionMyName~ VIOLATION (TXT "You can find the 'Registration' item in the navigation bar (top of the screen).")
+ROLE User MAINTAINS ClickRegistration
+RULE ClickRegistration : "_SESSION LABEL "Please click on 'Registration' to specify your name": "_SESSION"[SESSION] |- sessionMyName;sessionMyName~
+VIOLATION (TXT "You can find the 'Registration' item in the navigation bar (top of the screen).")

 INTERFACE Registration: "_SESSION"[SESSION] cRud BOX<TABLE>